Gromchannel92/vRP_doorsControl_vrpex/README.md

 # vRP_doorsControl vrpex
-made a pop-up in Russian English
+made a pop-up window in Russian English

 Door control system.
 The doors are fully synchronized between the players and also retain their position until the resource reboots